NickKelly1/state-of-javascript/server2/readme.md

 ### Migration:up

-To run migrations up, use the npm cli to run the `package.json` script: `npm run migrate:up -- --step=2`
+To run migrations up, use the npm cli to run the `package.json` script: `npm run migration:up -- --step=2`

-### MIgrations::down
+### Migrations::down

-To run migrations down, use the npm cli to run the `package.json` script: `npm run migrate:down -- --step=2`
+To run migrations down, use the npm cli to run the `package.json` script: `npm run migration:down -- --step=2 --step=batch|number`

-To run migrations up, use the npm cli to run the `package.json` script: `npm run migrate:up -- --step=2`

 ### Psql